markcampanelli/pvfit/README.md

 [Series](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.html) and
 [DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) objects.
 To avoid bloat, we also avoid dependency on plotting libraries such as [`matplotlib`](https://matplotlib.org/).
-Any new dependencies or version ranges should be appropriately recorded in [setup.py](setup.py).
+Any new dependencies or version ranges should be appropriately recorded in [setup.cfg](setup.cfg).

 ### Coding Requirements and Style